Working With Any Number of Futures

 Listing 17-25: Using yield_now to let operations switch off making progress

-This is both clearer about the actual intent and can be significantly faster than using sleep, because timers like the one used by sleep often have limits to how granular they can be.
+This is both clearer about the actual intent and can be significantly faster than using sleep, because timers such as the one used by sleep often have limits to how granular they can be.
 The version of sleep we are using, for example, will always sleep for at least a millisecond, even if we pass it a Duration of one nanosecond.
 Again, modern computers are fast: they can do a lot in one millisecond!

 Filename: src/main.rs